-- 1. Only personnel properly trained in the safe practices of rigging and lifting are allowed to perform lifting operations. - NEVER attempt to lift the meter by wrapping slings around the electronics enclosures. - 3.
+1. Meters must only be lifted by personnel properly trained in the safe practices of rigging and lifting.

+- 2. NEVER attempt to lift the meter by wrapping slings around the electronics enclosure. - 3.
 NEVER attempt to lift the meter using only one sling around the meter.
-Always use two slings wrapped around each end of the body as shown in Figure 2-13.
+Always use two slings wrapped around each end of the body as shown below.
 A choker style sling is recommended.

-Figure 2-13: Correct sling attachment with spreader bar
+Figure 2-10: Correct sling attachment

 - 4. Visually inspect the slings prior to use for any signs of abrasion or other damage.
 Refer to the sling manufacturer's procedures for proper inspection of the particular sling you are using. - 5.
 Only use slings with ratings that exceed the weight to be lifted.
-Reference your company's standards for safety factors that must be included when calculating the load rating.
+Reference your company's standards for safety factors that must be included when calculating the load rating. - 6.
+NEVER allow the slings to contact the electronics enclosure or the transducer cabling.

-6. NOTICE

-NEVER allow the slings to contact the electronics enclosure or the transducer shrouds.
 Damage to the meter may occur.

-If the slings do come in contact with the electronics or the shroud, temporarily remove the head from the meter during the lifting operation (remove the four bolts holding the enclosure to its base and unplug the cable from the Acquisition Module.
+If the slings do come in contact with the electronics enclosure, then remove the two bolts holding the enclosure to its base and temporarily remove the head from the meter during the lifting operation (remove the two bolts holding the enclosure to its base and unplug the cable from the Acquisition Module.
 Two screws hold this cable in place.)
-Use a spreader-bar on the sling (see Figure 2-13) to prevent contact with the electronics or the transducer shroud.

-7. Once the lifting operation is complete, reattach and secure the electronics cable to J3 on the Acquisition Module, return the electronics enclosure to its original position, replace the bolts, and secure the enclosure in place.
+Use a spreader-bar on the sling to prevent contact with the electronics.
+Once the lifting operation is complete, reattach and secure the electronics cable to J3 on the Acquisition Module, return the electronics enclosure to its original position, replace the bolts, and secure the enclosure in place.
 Lifting the meter with the upper enclosure installed but with out the bolts installed, may cause the electronics to fall and cause personal injury or electronics damage.

+00825-0100-3814 January 2024

-Figure 2-14: Incorrect sling attachment
+Figure 2-11: Incorrect sling attachment

-8. NEVER apply shock loads to the meter.
+7. NEVER apply shock loads to the meter.
 Always lift the meter gradually.
 If shock loading ever occurs, the slings must be inspected per manufacturer's procedures prior to being placed in any further service.